-The July 2015 White House Conference on Aging coincides with the 50th anniversaries of Medicare, Medicaid, and the Older Americans Act, and the 80th anniversary of the Social Security Act.
-The Conference addresses key policy issues for older Americans during the next decade.
-PRB's reports, articles, and interviews explore many key Conference themes, including healthy aging, retirement security, and long-term services and supports.
+The July 2015 White House Conference on Aging coincided with the 50th anniversaries of Medicare, Medicaid, and the Older Americans Act, and the 80th anniversary of the Social Security Act.
+The Conference addressed key policy issues for older Americans during the next decade.
+PRB’s reports, articles, and interviews explore many key Conference themes, including healthy aging, retirement security, and long-term services and supports.

 Follow #WHCOA and @WHAging for the conversation on Twitter and check out the community map below.

 PRB, in collaboration with the University of Michigan Center on the Demography of Aging, has also produced a new brief that highlights aging-related research at the U.S. Centers on the Demography and Economics of Aging, supported by the National Institute on Aging of the National Institutes of Health.

 Recent research on effective community-based social services for older people including home modification, meal delivery, caregiver support programs, and abuse and financial fraud prevention.

 Report: Research on Health and Well-Being Aims to Improve Quality of Life in Later Years

 Examines life satisfaction and positive experiences in old age.

 Research on the health impact of volunteering in old age.